Patrick Ngongba II: National team career

 After recovering from a foot injury in high school, Ngongba II tried out and made the U.S. national under-18 team for the 2024 FIBA Under-18 AmeriCup, where he averaged 4.5 points, 4.8 rebounds, 1.2 blocks and 1.0 assist per game, as he helped win gold.

 Personal life

 Both of his parents played college basketball at George Washington, while his mother Tajama Abraham Ngongba went on to play in the WNBA and is currently a coach at her alma mater.
-His cousin, Isiah Abraham, currently plays for the UConn Huskies.
+His cousin, Isiah Abraham, currently plays for the Georgetown Hoyas.